 Body Language vs predators

-Predatory humans use their instincts, many times without even realizing it.
+Humans are essentially fancy primates, so there are certain instinctual cues that we use to assess others.
+Predatory humans will use these instincts, many times without even realizing it.
 They watch the flock for the weak, the easy pickings, their prey.

 Most of the flock is weak.
 Their heads are down, eyes averted, and their shoulders slumped.

 The strong stand a certain way and project a certain vibe.
-Even if you don’t feel confident or dominant you can posture yourself the same ways to project that you are a dominant alpha!
+Even if you don’t feel confident or dominant, you can train yourself to use your posture to project that you are a dominant alpha, even if you aren’t!

 How can you been seen as stronger than the others?
-This takes a conscious effort, but only at first.
+This will take a conscious effort, but only at first.
 After a while it becomes habit, and muscle memory.

 First stand up straight, with your shoulders back.
 This makes you appear in your largest form.
 Predators don’t go after the larger members of the herd, they look for the small and weak.
 Even if you don’t appear huge and buff, you appear larger and less weak than others.
 This also makes you appear more confident, more proud and more dominant.
 You don’t have to feel that way, you just have to stand like you do feel that way.
 It’s all smoke and mirrors, baby.